AayushK47/synca/README.md

 - **Progress Tab**: Track your task completion progress with visual charts and statistics
 - **Icon-Based Navigation**: Modern tab bar with intuitive icons (target for focused, tasks for backlogs, flag for goals, trending-up for progress)
 - **Long Press Toast**: Long press on tab icons to see tab names
-- **Floating Action Button**: Add new tasks from the Backlog tab with mini FAB options for regular or recurring tasks
+- **Floating Action Button**: Add new tasks from the Backlog tab with bottom sheet options for regular or recurring tasks
 - **Modern UI**: Clean, intuitive interface with smooth animations and responsive design
 - **TypeScript**: Fully typed for better development experience and code quality